tom-seddon/beeblink/docs/fs.md

 a volume.
 The server will automatically create folders for any additional drives on demand.

+Volume names may only contain non-space printable ASCII characters (i.e., >=33 and <=126). `*NEWVOL` will produce an error if invalid characters are used; or, if you create a volume on the server with an invalid name, it will just be ignored.

 (You can have the server find volumes from multiple folders.
 See the list of [server command line options](./server.md).)

+## Naming volumes

+By default, a volume is named after the folder that contains it.

+Add a file called `.volume` to the volume folder to give it some other name.
+The first line of this file should be the name to use.

+If the `.volume` name is invalid, the volume will be ignored, just as if the volume's folder name were itself invalid.

 ## Using existing BBC files with BLFS